 I love them beyond comprehension.
 Mireille will always be my baby and spoiled until God calls me home.
 When I will see my parents in another life, I will be eager to narrate everything to them!

 My love for my 3 siblings is unconditional, all my days!!

 At Phillips Middle School in Chapel Hill, NC, I had an opportunity to speak to the 7th grade group, about 100 of them.
 I have never felt so comfortable to talk about my life story to younger people than this time.
-When I mentioned that I was their age during the genocide, they were appalled.
+When I mentioned that I was their age at the time, they were appalled.
 Needless to say, I believe that it made the talk easier as we tried to related to each other in terms of age.